MelvinQM/IOT-Personal/docs/web/technical_documentation.md

 </div>

 #### 2.5.3 Testing
 To make sure the deployment process was properly tested for use on multiple devices.
 I've deployed the project on multiple desktops to ensure the project is able to setup without any glaring issues.
 Tests were also done to ensure the efficiency and effectiveness of the web application.
-These can be seen in the [Create & Test](../uxd/create_test.md) page
+These can be seen in the [Create & Test](../uxd/create_test.md) page.

 ## 3. Design Decisions